 The residents appeared to receive care and support which was of a good quality, person centred and promoted their rights.
-However, there were some areas for improvement in relation to maintenance of the premises which impacted upon infection control arrangements.
+It was noted that maintenance was required for some surfaces in the kitchen.
+However, a new kitchen and flooring had been ordered and was due for installation in early 2025.

 The residents' well-being, protection and welfare was maintained by a good standard of evidence-based care and support.
 A personal support plan 'All about me and how to support me' document reflected the assessed needs of the individual resident and outlined the support required to maximise their personal development in accordance with their individual health, personal and social care needs and choices.
 Residents communication needs were being met.
 In particular the needs of a resident with non verbal communication skills.
-A suitable communication support plan and communication aids were in place to support communication.
-An annual personal plan review had been completed in the last 12 months in line with the requirements of the regulations.
+This resident was observed to use facial expressions and vocalisations to communicate with the inspector and staff member caring for her.
+The inspector reviewed suitable communication support plans for each resident and communication aids such as picture boards were in place to support communication.
+An annual personal plan review had been completed in the last 12 months in line with the requirements of the regulations for each of the residents.
 There had also been a review of the valued social roles plan.

 The health and safety of residents, visitors and staff were promoted and protected.
 There was a risk management policy and environmental and individual risk assessments and individual safety assessments for residents.
 These outlined appropriate measures in place to control and manage the risks identified.
 Health and safety audits were undertaken on a regular basis with appropriate actions taken to address issues identified.
 There were arrangements in place for investigating and learning from incidents and adverse events involving residents.
 This promoted opportunities for learning to improve services and prevent incidences.
 Overall, there were low levels of incidents reported in this centre.
+Suitable precautions were in place against the risk of fire.